-- the National Exchequer therefore, creating room for the Government to undertake priority projects and programmes; - ii) Has committed to State Corporations reforms that includes governance reforms and restructuring, separation of roles and responsibilities among Government institutions providing oversight on State Corporations; - iii) Will continue to utilize the Government Information Management Information System (GIMIS) to oversight State Corporations.
+- iii) Will continue to utilize the Government Information Management Information System (GIMIS) to oversight State Corporations.
 This will ensure availability of comprehensive and consolidated data on State Corporations to ensure timely identification, monitoring, mitigation, and reporting of fiscal risks from SOEs.
-More modules are being inbuilt to have a better chance of arresting fiscal risks in the Corporations before they materialize; - iv) Has initiated a Government Ownership Bill aimed at addressing governance issues and gaps in law thereof in relation to Government Owned Enterprises.
+More modules are being inbuilt to have a better chance of arresting fiscal risks in the Corporations before they materialize; - iv) Has initiated Government Ownership Bill aimed at addressing governance issues and gaps in law thereof in relation to Government-Owned Enterprises.
 This will ensure transparency and accountability in their operations.
-Public participation on the bill has been conducted and the other processes towards enactment of the bill as an act are on course; - v) Is in the process of developing Government Investments regulations which will govern public resource flows to corporate bodies in terms of justification, oversight & governance arrangements and reporting; and - vi) Is in the process of developing key performance indicators for commercial State Corporations to help in assessing their strategic, financial, and operational achievements in relation to Government's expectations.
+Public participation on the bill has been conducted and the other processes towards enactment of the bill as an act are on course; - v) Has developed draft Government Investments regulations which will govern public resource flows to corporate bodies in terms of justification, oversight & governance arrangements and reporting.
+The regulations have been subjected to public participation and are undergoing subsequent processes for gazettement; and - vi) Has proposed Key Performance Indicators (KPIs) for commercial State Corporations to help in assessing their strategic, financial, and operational achievements in relation to Government's expectations.
+The proposed KPIs have been subjected to stakeholder validation and will be incorporated to the Performance Contracting Guidelines for FY 2025/26 during the annual review.
 This will ensure proper monitoring and timely identification of problems which could result to materialization of contingent liabilities.